Sally Taylor (TV presenter)

-Sally Taylor MBE is an English journalist and presenter, best known for presenting BBC South Today.
+Sally Taylor MBE (born 24 February 1957) is an English journalist and presenter.
+She is best known for presenting BBC South Today.

+Biography

 She attended The Abbey School, Reading, an independent school.

 Before beginning her career as a presenter and journalist, she was an English teacher at Winstanley Community College, Leicester.

-She has presented South Today, the flagship news programme of BBC South, since 1987.
+She presented South Today, the flagship news programme of BBC South, from 1987 until 2025.
 Taylor also writes a weekly column in the Southern Daily Echo.
 She had a Saturday morning show on Radio Solent for many years until February 2011.
 In 2003, Taylor successfully filled in when weather presenter Dorcas Henry collapsed live on air.

 Taylor hosted The Spending Review, The South Today Debate on BBC One with Naga Munchetty on 9 September 2010.